Orcaa-or-ak/PRNG-XORShift/README.md

 $$

 Where:
-- $oplus$ denotes the bitwise XOR operation.
+- $oplus$ is the bitwise XOR operation.
-- $ll$ denotes the left shift operation.
+- $ll$ is the left shift operation.
-- $gg$ denotes the right shift operation.
+- $gg$ is the right shift operation.
 - $a$, $b$, and $c$ are constants.

 ## Implementation